Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 Bias spec is 16mV across the emitter resistors.

 I recommend checking all 8 resistors on each side.
 Take an average, it doesn’t need to be exact.
-Connect the negative probe of your meter to the speaker output and the probe each emitter resistor.
+Connect the negative probe of your meter to the speaker positive output and the probe each emitter resistor.
 Beware of probe slippage!
 I’ve blown way too many expensive output transistors that way.
 Now I use these Fluke extended fine point tips, and it hasn’t happened since.

 The GFA-555 MK1’s bias has a rather pronounced positive thermal coefficient.
 That is, when it gets hot, the bias goes up.
 It can get as high as 80mV when the amp is hot, and this is perfectly normal.
 It makes bias adjustment kind of fussy though, as the bias will fluctuate with the temperature of the room, and air circulation.